-Prerequisites: WOMS 2210 (may be taken concurrently with WOMS 3310), a half unit of departmental women-emphasis courses, or permission of the instructor

-An examination of the ways in which women scholars have worked in a variety of disciplines.
+Prerequisites: WOMS1112, a half unit of departmental women-emphasis courses, or permission of the instructor An examination of the ways in which women scholars have worked in a variety of disciplines.
 It will also deal with the new methodologies and insights on methodology which have emerged in the field of women's studies.
 The course will include an applied research project in women's studies.